Asiana Treks and Tours

 Mardi Himal Trekking route:

 The Mardi Himal Trekking route showcases awe-inspiring natural beauty.
 Starting in lush valleys with terraced fields and traditional villages, the journey unfolds amidst the Himalayan foothills.
 Rhododendron forests bloom in spring, and stunning views of snow-capped peaks on both sides are seen when we walk from the Ridge.
 The Mardi Himal Trekking route showcases awe-inspiring natural beauty.
 Annapurna I, Annapurna South, Himchuli, Machhapuchhre, and many more mountains offer close views.
 The trek promises unforgettable moments, whether you're a seasoned trekker or novice adventurer, offering an unparalleled journey through Earth's most breathtaking landscapes.
-Includes Kathmandu, Pokhara, Dhampus, Pothana, Deurali, Forest Camp High Camp, and Descend from High Camp, Sidding, Astam via Melbet and a return via Pokhara to Kathmandu.
+Includes Kathmandu, Pokhara, Dhampus, Pothana, Deurali, Forest Camp High Camp, and Descend from High Camp, Siding, Astam via Melbet and a return via Pokhara to Kathmandu.

 Mardi Himal Trekking price: